lobennett/openneuro_glmfitlins/README.md

 `openneuro_glmfitlins` is a tool designed to process OpenNeuro datasets using [FitLins](https://github.com/poldracklab/fitlins) via [BIDS Stats Models](https://bids-standard.github.io/stats-models/), facilitating efficient and reproducible neuroimaging data analysis.

-## Featres of this repo
+## Features of this Repo

-- **Automated Data Retrieval**: Use DataLad and AWS CLI to clone BIDS input data and download fMRIPrep (preprocessed) MRI/fMRI data.
+- **Automated Data Retrieval**: Uses DataLad and AWS CLI to clone BIDS input data and download fMRIPrep (preprocessed) MRI/fMRI data.
-- **Flexible Analysis Specifications**: Download provide summarizes of relevate subject, runs, task fMRI data.
-Allows for easier curation of statistical models via JSON files.
+- **Flexible Analysis Specifications**: Provides summaries of relevant subject, run, and task fMRI data, allowing for easier curation of statistical models via JSON files.
-- **Reproducible Environments**: Uses docker for consistent computational reproducibile (environments)[https://fitlins.readthedocs.io/en/latest/installation.html#singularity-container].
+- **Reproducible Environments**: Uses Docker for consistent computational reproducibility ([FitLins Installation Guide](https://fitlins.readthedocs.io/en/latest/installation.html#singularity-container)).

-In my case, I installed docker desktop for Mac with Apple Silicon via the (docker website)[https://docs.docker.com/desktop/setup/install/mac-install/].
+In my case, I installed Docker Desktop for Mac with Apple Silicon via the [Docker website](https://docs.docker.com/desktop/setup/install/mac-install/).
 This was about a 1.8GB application.
-After installing docker desktop and completing setup via the prompts, I ran the following to setup fitlins v0.11.0
+After installing Docker Desktop and completing setup via the prompts, I ran the following to set up FitLins v0.11.0:

 ```bash
 docker pull poldracklab/fitlins:0.11.0
 ```
-This process took ~45-60 seconds to complete, ending with the prompt "Status: Downloaded newer image for poldracklab/fitlins:0.11.0
+This process took ~45-60 seconds to complete, ending with the prompt: `Status: Downloaded newer image for poldracklab/fitlins:0.11.0`.

 ## Repository Structure

-- `scripts/`: Contains scripts for data download, json file creation and fitlins model analysis.
+- `scripts/`: Contains scripts for data download, JSON file creation, and FitLins model analysis.
-- `statsmodel_specs/`: JSON files specifying statistical models for FitLins for *each* open-neuro study.
-Within each directory, there is also an `mriqc_summary` which is the .tsv and .html file.
-Within each `statsmodel_spec/STUDY_ID` there is a README file to summaries some basic information and have preview links to the .html file (i.e., git renders files)
+- `statsmodel_specs/`: JSON files specifying statistical models for FitLins for *each* OpenNeuro study.
+Each directory also contains an `mriqc_summary`, which includes `.tsv` and `.html` files.
+Inside `statsmodel_specs/STUDY_ID`, there is a README file summarizing basic information and providing preview links to the `.html` file (e.g., Git renders files).
 - `LICENSE`: MIT License governing the use of this repository.
 - `path_config.json`: Configuration file for directory paths.
 Use this to specify where the input/output data should be downloaded/saved.